Skip to Content

 • Documents and other types of physical evidence

 At The Law Offices of Dr. E.R.
 Baez, P.C., we can help you understand the investigation process and work diligently to protect your rights at every stage.
-If the police ask to speak with you, it is important to consult with an attorney before answering any questions.
+If the police ask to speak with you, it is important to consult with a fraud defense attorney before answering any questions.
 We can help you avoid saying something that could be used against you later in court.
 We can also help you understand your rights and options and work diligently to help you avoid making any mistakes that could harm your case.

 Always Ready to Take Your Call